comic-xr/CoMIC/open_ended_research_exploration/measurement_RTC/readme.md

-# Measuring RTC Performance – Team Alpha
+# Measuring RTC Performance
+# QOE Evaluation in Real Time Video Communication

-## 📖 About This Project
+##  About This Project

-This project focuses on understanding the performance of real-time video calls using Google Meet by simulating browser-to-browser sessions between AWS EC2 instances in different global regions.
-Our goal is to measure Quality of Experience (QoE) using metrics like bitrate, jitter, frame rate, packet loss, and visual quality (e.g., VMAF, SSIM, PSNR).
+This project focuses on understanding the performance of real-time video calls like using Google Meet by simulating browser-to-browser sessions between AWS EC2 instances in different global regions.
+Our goal is to measure Quality of Experience (QoE) like visual quality (e.g., noise,VMAF, PSNR, vqm etc.. ).

 ---

 ## 🌍 Call Routes Tested

-We established test calls between AWS EC2 nodes in these regions:
+We establish test calls between AWS EC2 nodes in these regions:

 - San Francisco → Seattle
 - Seattle → Fairfax